robertinglin/vertstack/README.md

 - Verify that event keys are correctly namespaced to avoid conflicts between modules.
 - If static files are not being served, check that they are placed in the `public/` or `dist/` directory of the module.
 - For custom layouts, ensure your root `index.html` file uses the correct `<!-- @[MODULENAME] -->` syntax for module placement.
+- If templates aren't loading, check:
+  - Template file names match the references exactly
+  - Templates are in the correct directory (`templates/` or module directory)
+  - No circular references in nested templates
+  - File permissions allow reading template files

 ## Contributing